ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 ## Code repo

-All scripts can be found here: https://github.com/ocramz/assignment-riemann-opt
+All scripts can be found on my GitHub profile <a href="https://github.com/ocramz/assignment-riemann-opt">here</a>.

 # References